Winter Term Internships

 - A relative may not function as an internship supervisor.

-Current Middlebury policy has determined that virtual internships are most conducive to personal health and safety for all, but should the supervisor and intern agree that an in-person internship is desirable and pending College policy, such experiences may be allowed if both parties sign an agreement to follow CDC guidelines as well as evolving state, local, and College restrictions related to Covid-19.
+Should the supervisor and intern agree that an in-person internship is desirable and pending College policy, such experiences will be allowed if both parties sign an agreement to follow CDC guidelines as well as evolving state, local, and College restrictions related to Covid-19.
 Please note the situation remains fluid and requirements may change.

 In the Resources section of Handshake, you will find a list of internships that Middlebury students have done in previous Winter Terms and summers.
 The list is sorted by industry field (Arts, Business, Communications, etc).
 Read and explore to get some ideas of what you might want to do and reach out to the student listed if you want more information!